malinlarsson/courses/Metagenomics/1711/tutorial.md

 pip install my_package
 ```

-However this normally needs superuser permisssion, so you will have to run this with the `--user` option, which will install the package into your `home`
+However this normally needs superuser permission, so you will have to run this with the `--user` option, which will install the package into your `home`

 > Using `pip`